AAdewunmi/E-Library-System/README.md

 The minimum viable product is an application that renders in web browsers that can allow two types of users to perform different operations:

-1. Admin: Log in, register books, remove books and log out.
+1. Admin User: Log in, register Librarian, update Librarian, remove Librarian and log out.
-2. Student: Log in, borrow books, return books and log out.
+2. Librarian User: Log in, register books, update books, remove books and log out.

 ## What are the sprinkles (Nice to haves)?

+1. Student User: Log in, borrow books, return books and log out.

 ## When will the project be complete?